hruzgar/TubeScriptCopy/README.md

 To get the transcript of a video manually, you have to click the video description, then "show transcript", select the full transcript with your mouse or with shift and then CTRL + C.

 One time, two times, three times it's ok.
-But the more you do it, you question yourself if there is not a better solution?
+But the more you do it, you question yourself: Is there not a better solution?
+Some way to automate it for instance?

 **And there is! (a better solution)**

-This userscript will do all of the manual work for you with the click of a single (nicely designed) button!
+This userscript will do all of the manual work for you with the click of a single (nicely designed and fitted) button, enjoy!